Seeding a New Lawn

 Broadleaf Weed Control

 After you have completed the task of establishing your lawn, you will notice broadleaf weeds germinate along with the grass seedlings.
-Most broadleaf weeds can be easily controlled with a broad spectrum selective broadleaf herbicide like 2,4-D after the turf is established.
+Most broadleaf weeds can be easily controlled with a broad-spectrum, selective broadleaf herbicide like 2,4-D after the turf is established.
 It is safe to apply a herbicide after the lawn has been mowed at least 3-4 times.
 More information on broadleaf weed control can be found in this publication: Weed Control in Home Lawns.

 More Information